-A bow can be made by taking an elastic curved wood plank, and a string.
+A bow can be made by taking an elastically curved wood plank, and a string.
 The string should be tied to the end of the wood plank.
-Arrow can be made by getting a sharpened wood stick.
+Arrow can be made by getting a sharpened wooden stick.
 Another material can be used in place of wood as well that doesn’t hurt kids.
 Kids can have small bows and small arrows made of plastic or other material that doesn’t hurt if a living being is hit.
-A target can be set, and the kids may hit the target using bow and arrows.
+A target can be set, and the kids may hit the target using a bow and arrows.

-Kids can make net by getting ropes or wires.
+Kids can make nets by getting ropes or wires.
 These ropes/wires should be tied together in such a way that air/water can flow through them.
-Kids can use the net in some water pond, river or a pot to capture objects placed in the water.
+Kids can use the net in some water pond, river, or a pot to capture objects placed in the water.
 They can capture certain other objects like chocolates, toffees so that they get a feel of how hunting felt in the Stone Age.

 Sharpened sticks were used by the Stone Age people for defense, and attacking purposes.
 It can be made very easily just by sharpening a stick.
-Kids can use the sticks to hit soil.
-The sticks should be made of plastic or other soft material if kids have to use the sticks indoor.
+Kids can use the sticks to hit the soil.
+The sticks should be made of plastic or other soft material if kids have to use the sticks indoors.
 Take a stick and sharpen its one end with a knife or blade.
 You’ve made a simple sharpened stick.
 Some other material can also be used instead of wood so that it doesn’t hurt the kids.

 13. Stone Age Tools Trivia